davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 Thus "/snipfiles/snippets" will be the folder in the pve's filesystem where I will place snippets on my pve server.

-Proxmox does not seem to like subdirectories in the snippets.
+Proxmox (or cloudinit) does not seem to like subdirectories in the snippets.
 You must create the configuration files in the snippets directory (i.e. `/snipfiles/snippets`).

 #### Creating the configurations file "snippets"